chaos-mesh/website/blog/2021-12-27-chaos-mesh-story.md

 Hey community,

-🥳 Chaos Mesh turns 2 on 2021.12.31!
-We're grateful for every contribution that helped this project grow.
+🥳 Chaos Mesh will turn 2 on 2021.12.31!
+We're grateful for every contribution from you that helped this project grow.
 And we'd like to hear your Chaos Mesh story!
 How did you hear about the project?
 How did you get involved?
 Are you an adopter or a contributor?
 What do you think of it?
 It can be anything!
 Share your #ChaosMeshStory over on Twitter and win a Chaos Mesh Tee!

 <!--truncate-->